 Timer: PIC16F84a contains one 8-bit clock that can be utilized in both ways i.e. clock and counter.
 Furthermore, accompanies internal and external clock select capability.

 Sleep Mode: This mode is included the chip that produces a low current power down mode.
 The sleep mode can be removed using an interrupt, external reset, and watchdog timer.

-Compilers: PIC controller has different compliers MPLAB C18 Compiler and MikroC Pro for complier.
+Compilers: PIC controller has different compilers MPLAB C18 Compiler and MikroC Pro for a compiler.
 The code written in the compiler creates a hex record that is transferred on the PIC Microcontroller.

-Ram Memory Banks: the RAM memory is consist of four banks.
-Before accessing any register during the time of programming or program writing you must need to select the certain bank which contains that register.
-Handling banks may be difficult if you write the code in assembly language.
+Ram Memory Banks: the RAM is consist of four banks.
+Before accessing any register during the time of programming or program writing, you must need to select the particular bank which contains that register.
+Handling banks may be steep if you write the code in assembly language.

-USART module: this microcontroller enhance with USART module.
-This is an Auto-Baud detector and supports RS-485, RS-232 and LIN2.0.
+USART module: this microcontroller enhances with the USART module.

 Flash Memory: This consist of Flash memory based on 8-bit microcontroller packs.
 The same microcontroller device can be used for prototyping and production.